What is a transverse flute?

 - Type of plates: Closed.

 Yamaha has a tradition of excellence when it comes to musical instruments.
 Nevertheless, this Yamaha flute is an example of how much a prestigious name like this manufacturer can influence the price.
-We explain it below.

-This Yamaha traverse flute is made of inexpensive materials such as nickel silver, which is interesting because it shows us a little of the weight that the brand has on the price.
+This Yamaha transverse flute is made of inexpensive materials such as nickel silver, which is interesting because it shows us a little of the weight that the brand name has on the price.
 The Thomann and Startone recorders are made entirely of nickel silver and are priced accordingly.
 In contrast, the Yamaha YFL-212 is significantly more expensive and we believe this is not justified.
 However, if you want to know why we have selected it, read on.

 The design of this flute is also almost identical to the Thomann and Startone flutes.
 Its keys are closed, with French-style dotted arms, it has a misaligned G system and the position of the keys is ergonomic, so the fingering of the transverse flute is very comfortable.